ppazosp/oNoteVoice/README.md

 # oNoteWhisper - Python transcribing server

-In real time audio transcription service from a local microphone in the server using the faster-whisper library.
-We use web sockets to send this transcription, because we want to use this transcription in a mobile application (Kotlin).
+**oNoteWhisper** is part of the backend for the **oNote** mobile application.
+It provides in real time audio transcription service from a local microphone in the server using the faster-whisper library.
+This server is built oriented to use web sockets to send the real time transcription

 ---
 ## Features